|

 mysterious knife which was not there at the beginning of the clip and could

 be seen lying near the body at the end.
-The film

 was widely distributed on social media and could not be ignored.
 Azaria was